WaIaF/Project-Forager/README.md

 Todo: **~~No idea lmaooooooooooo~~**

-Recent Changes: Merged some classes, added fish trap and redid some code
+Recent Changes: you can input how much item you wanna get with /getitem

 **Please keep in mind that this project isn't endorsed by HopFrog and was meant to be used for a private server to have fun with my friends**